In Essentials Unity

 This is presumptuous.
 Nowhere does the Bible even hint that God would be pleased when a group of Christians downplay the clear teaching of any part of His Word for the sake of unity.

-A fundamental error in this thinking is that it seeks to follow and preserve “the fundamentalist movement.”
+A foundational error in this thinking is that it seeks to preserve “the fundamentalist movement.”
 The fundamentalist movement has always been willing to compromise God’s Word for the sake of unity.
 The fundamentalist philosophy of unity wasn’t right in the 1920s and it is not right today.

 In Part 2 of his blog “Seeking the Spirit of Love and Unity,” Hollandsworth says that he isn’t calling for unity with “broader evangelicalism,” but that is exactly what is happening on every hand among “fundamentalists.”
 Look at Northland, Liberty, Tennessee Temple, Calvary Baptist Lansdale, Central Baptist Seminary.
 Look at Trinity Baptist, Jacksonville, Florida.
 Look at the way that Paul Chappell and his friends are recommending the writings of men in the “broader evangelicalism” on his blog.
 (For documentation see “Review of Church Still Works” at www.wayoflife.org.)

 Why would Hollandsworth’s principle stop at the door of fundamental Baptists?
-Why doesn’t it include “conservative evangelicals” like Al Mohler and Ed Stetzer and John MacArthur.
-The answer is that his principle will lead “fundamentalists” to join hands with “conservative evangelicals,” if it is applied consistently, and this in turn most definitely will lead to the “broader evangelicalism” because evangelicalism today is a broad house with many rooms and there are pathways between all of the rooms, even from the most conservative to the most liberal.
+Why doesn’t it include “conservative evangelicals” like Al Mohler and Ed Stetzer and John MacArthur?
+The answer is that his principle does and will lead “fundamentalists” to join hands with “conservative evangelicals,” if it is applied consistently, and this in turn most definitely will lead to the “broader evangelicalism” because evangelicalism today is a broad house with many rooms and there are pathways between all of the rooms, even from the most conservative to the most liberal.
 We have documented this in many reports.
+(See, for example, the free eBook The Emerging Church Is Coming and the free eVideo The Foreign Spirit of Contemporary Worship Music, available at www.wayoflife.org.)

-Matt Olsen, president of Northland University, says conservative evangelicals are “in the spirit of historic fundamentalism” (“Pursuing Transparency with Change,” MatthewOlson.com, Apr.
+Matt Olsen, former president of Northland University, said conservative evangelicals are “in the spirit of historic fundamentalism” (“Pursuing Transparency with Change,” MatthewOlson.com, Apr.
 18, 2013).

 NON-ESSENTIALS VS. THE BIBLE

-I challenge anyone to provide a solid Bible foundation for the “in essentials unity” doctrine.
+I challenge anyone to provide a solid Bible foundation for the “in essentials unity; in non-essentials liberty” doctrine.

 I don’t want a lesson in church history.
-What old-time fundamentalists did or did not do is interesting and sometimes educational but it has zero authority.
+What Moravians or old-time fundamentalists did or did not do is interesting and educational but it has zero authority unless it lines up correctly with Scripture.

-The sole authority for faith and practice is the Bible, and the fact is that there is no support for “in essentials unity” in the Bible.
+The sole authority for faith and practice is the Bible, and there is no support for “in essentials unity” in Scripture.
 It is a man-made principle created to further a pragmatic agenda.

 The Bible position is the ALL THINGS principle.